-Just north of the border, America’s neighbors have clung on to some of the traditions brought over by the first English settlers.
+Just north of the border, US neighbors have clung on to some of the traditions brought over by the first English settlers.
 Bonfires are lit in commemoration in small communities spread through the most easterly province of Newfoundland and Labrador.
-However, most younger generations wouldn’t exactly know the history behind the date, and perhaps even who Guy Fawkes is, but the event is still held in order to burn up fallen leaves and old branches, and also to create some friendly competition on who can make the biggest bonfire.
+Although younger generations wouldn’t exactly know the history behind the date, or perhaps even who Guy Fawkes is, the event is still held in order to burn up fallen leaves and old branches, and also to create some friendly competition on who can make the biggest bonfire.

 St. Vincent and the Grenadines

 For the former British colony in the Caribbean, Guy Fawkes Day is celebrated with English customs such as tea parties as well as the unique tradition of bamboo blowing, where heated kerosene is used to ignite an explosion in hollowed out bamboo cannons (to mimic the sound and fire of old cannons from the colonial days).
 In addition, there are fireworks displays on many beaches.

 St. Kitts and Nevis

 Caribbean islands know how to party – and St. Kitts is no exception!
 Guy Fawkes is just another excuse to head down to the beach or attend a party where firework displays are the highlight of the night, and therefore a great excuse to book cheap flights in November to these paradise on Earth.

 Have we missed any other places around the world that celebrate Guy Fawkes Day?
 Let us know in the comments below!